ansible/ansible/docs/docsite/rst/porting_guide_2.4.rst

 Playbooks should still use ``connection: local``.

 In 2.4 we've introduced the concept of Minimum Viable Platform Agnostic Modules.
 These modules are implemented as an abstraction such that they can be used to target multiple network operating systems.
+These include modules for interface, layer2, layer3, protocol, routing, and system.
 As an example:

 .. code-block:: yaml